-Genetic divergence analysis was carried out in thirty tomato genotypes using Mahalonabis D2 statistics.
+Genetic divergence analysis was carried out in 30 tomato genotypes using Mahalonabis D2 statistics.
 These genotypes were grouped into five clusters based on nineteen characters.
-Maximum divergence was recorded between clusters III and IV followed by clusters IV and V. Genotype MT-4 (Oval big) of cluster III was found to be best for yield and related traits, like number of primary branches, fruit length, diameter, weight and yield per plant.
+Maximum divergence was recorded between clusters III and IV followed by cluster IV and V. Genotype MT-4 (Oval big) of cluster III was found to be best for yield and related traits, like number of primary branches, fruit length, diameter, weight and yield per plant.
 Similarly, BT-10 of cluster IV was suitable for quality traits, like TSS, ascorbic acid, juice, β -carotene and lycopene content.
-Genotypes of cluster III and IV (MT-4, Oval Big and BT-10) can be used for the development of hybrid/variety having higher yield and better quality.
+Genotypes of cluster III and IV can be used for the development of hybrid/ varieties having higher yield and quality.